 Fig. 4.
-Comparison of observed and computed changes in beach profiles of Komarovo, Repino and Serovo due to storm in December 2015
+Comparison of observed and computed changes of beach profiles of Komarovo, Repino and Serovo due to the storm in December 2015

-It is well known, that the height of storm surges in the Gulf of Finland increases towards Neva Bay.
+It is well known, that the height of storm surges in the Gulf of Finland increases towards the Neva Bay.
 Hence, the maximal water level in Komarovo and Repino should be higher than in site Serovo.
 This trend is also seen from the Table 2.